arisparrondobarrios-debug/prestocks-lens/README.md

 ## Run locally

 Serve this directory with any static web server, then open `index.html`.
+No build step or API key is required.
 The calculation tests require only Node.js:

 ```bash
 node test.mjs